naveentulsi/caresyntax/README.md

   - Spring MockMvc

 ### Angular documentation
-Documentation to install and run Angular app is located at [a link](https://github.com/naveentulsi/caresyntax/blob/master/ssa-ng-app/README.md) as a module in parent spring boot project
+Documentation to install and run Angular app is located at [ReadMe](https://github.com/naveentulsi/caresyntax/blob/master/ssa-ng-app/README.md) as a module in parent spring boot project